Maldives: Buddhist period

 Isdhoo Lōmāfānu is the oldest copper-plate book to have been discovered in Maldives to date.
 The book was written in 1194 CE (590 AH) in the Evēla form of the Divehi akuru, during the reign of Siri Fennaadheettha Mahaa Radun (Dhinei Kalaminja).

-Despite being just mentioned briefly in most history books, the 1,400 year-long Buddhist period has a foundational importance in the history of Maldives.
+Despite being just mentioned briefly in most history books, the 1,400 year-long Buddhist period has a foundational importance in the history of the Maldives.
 It was during this period that the culture of Maldives both developed and flourished, a culture that survives today.
 The Maldivian language, early Maldive scripts, architecture, ruling institutions, customs, and manners of the Maldivians originated at the time when Maldives were a Buddhist kingdom.

-Buddhism probably spread to Maldives in the 3rd century BCE at the time of Emperor Ashoka's expansion and became the dominant religion of the people of Maldives until the 12th century.
-Archeological evidence from an ancient Buddhist monastery in Kaashidhoo has been dated between 205 and 560 AD, based on the radiocarbon dating of shell deposits unearthed from the foundations of stupas and other structures in the monastery.
+Buddhism probably spread to the Maldives in the 3rd century BCE at the time of Emperor Ashoka's expansion and became the dominant religion of the people of the Maldives until the 12th century.
+Archeological evidence from an ancient Buddhist monastery in Kaashidhoo has been dated between 205 and 560 CE, based on the radiocarbon dating of shell deposits unearthed from the foundations of stupas and other structures in the monastery.
 The ancient Maldivian Kings promoted Buddhism, and the first Maldive writings and artistic achievements, in the form of highly developed sculpture and architecture, originate from that period.
-Nearly all archaeological remains in Maldives are from Buddhist stupas and monasteries, and all artefacts found to date display characteristic Buddhist iconography.
+Nearly all archaeological remains in the Maldives are from Buddhist stupas and monasteries, and all artefacts found to date display characteristic Buddhist iconography.

 Islamic period

 The importance of the Arabs as traders in the Indian Ocean by the 12th century may partly explain why the last Buddhist king of Maldives, Dhovemi, converted to Islam in 1153 (or 1193).
 Adopting the Muslim title of Sultan Muhammad al-Adil, he initiated a series of six Islamic dynasties that lasted until 1932 when the sultanate became elective.
-The formal title of the sultan up to 1965 was, Sultan of Land and Sea, Lord of the twelve-thousand islands and Sultan of Maldives which came with the style Highness.
+The formal title of the sultan up to 1965 was, Sultan of Land and Sea, Lord of the twelve-thousand islands and Sultan of the Maldives which came with the style Highness.

 A Moroccan traveller named Abu al-Barakat Yusuf al-Barbari is traditionally cited for this conversion.
 According to the story told to Ibn Battutah, a mosque was built with the inscription: 'The Sultan Ahmad Shanurazah accepted Islam at the hand of Abu al-Barakat Yusuf al-Barbari.'

 The folk tale regarding the spread of Islam by al-Barbari involved a local belief to an oceanic deity named Rannamaari.
-According to the legend, Rannamaari demanded sacrifice of a female virgin each month from the locals.
-This tradition practiced for long time, until al-Barbari visit Maldives and managed to convert the local ruler and convinced him along with his subjects to abandon the Rannamari worship.
-According to modern Norwegian archaeologist Egil Mikkelsen, it is likely the myth of Rannamari was heavily influenced by Buddhist tantric rituals and beliefs that were practiced in the islands at the time.
+According to the legend, Rannamaari demanded the sacrifice of a female virgin each month by the locals.
+This tradition was practiced for a long time, until al-Barbari visited Maldives and managed to convert the local ruler and convinced him along with his subjects to abandon the Rannamari worship.

+According to Norwegian archaeologist Egil Mikkelsen, it is likely the myth of Rannamari was heavily influenced by Buddhist tantric rituals and beliefs that were practiced in the islands at the time.